desarrolla2/BlogBundle/Resources/doc/installation/index.md

 ## Enable the Bundle

-Enable the BlogBundle in your AppKernel, additionally you need to enable KnpPaginatorBundle.
+Enable the blog bundle in your AppKernel, additionally you need to enable KnpPaginatorBundle.

 ``` php
 <?php